Dave Pallone: Umpiring career

-Pallone was overheard saying in an umpire’s meeting that he deliberately stood in front of Reds short stop Dave Concepción to interfere with his fielding.
+Pallone was overheard saying in an umpire's meeting that he deliberately stood in front of Reds shortstop Dave Concepción to interfere with his fielding.
 The comment brought surprised stares from those surrounding him and Pallone made no attempt to hide his disdain for the Cincinnati Reds.
 In his book, however, Pallone said that Concepcion once spit in Pallone's face.
 Concepcion complained about Pallone's positioning, but when Pete Rose, Pallone said, asked Pallone to move, he did so.